 Using the Canadian Council of Ministers of the Environment water quality guidelines, the Water Quality Index (WQI) combines multiple parameters into a single value that summarizes water quality at a site.
-It is calculated based on: - the number of parameters that exceed guidelines, - the number of times guidelines are exceeded, - and the amount by which they are exceeded.
+It is calculated based on:

+- the number of parameters that exceed guidelines, - the number of times guidelines are exceeded, - and the amount by which they are exceeded.

 For an accurate WQI, a site is required to have 4 samples per year with at least 4 parameters measured.

-OUR WATER QUALITY INDEX SCORES The WQI was calculated using: ammonia, arsenic, copper, dissolved oxygen, iron, nitrate, pH, phosphorus, turbidity, and zinc.
+OUR WATER QUALITY INDEX SCORES

+The WQI was calculated using: ammonia, arsenic, copper, dissolved oxygen, iron, nitrate, pH, phosphorus, turbidity, and zinc.
 These are the same parameters used by the NB Department of Environment and Local Government.
 Chloride was excluded from the calculation of the WQI at these sites due to their proximity to the Shediac Bay.
-WQI scores for water quality site "WQ-3" have fallen within the "Good", and "Fair", and "Marginal" categories in the past five years.
+WQI scores for water quality site "WQ-4" have fallen within the "Good" and "Fair" categories in the past five years.
 A rating of "Good" means water quality rarely exceeds the guidelines, and conditions rarely depart from natural or desirable levels.
 A rating of "Fair" means water quality occasionally exceeds the guidelines, and conditions sometimes depart from natural or desirable levels.
-A rating of "Marginal" means water quality often exceeds the guidelines, and conditions often depart from natural or desirable levels.